Failed lumbar fusion overview

 - Initial diagnosis was incorrect

-- Surgery was performed on wrong section of spine
+- Surgery was performed in the wrong section of spine

 - Surgery created problems in other regions of the spine